 Welcome to Portugal!
 You'll land at Porto airport and be met by your driver, who will transfer you to your hotel in the city center.
 Porto is Portugal's second-largest city, with a history that dates back to the Roman Empire—which also makes it one of Europe's oldest cities.
 Modern Porto is a thriving metropolis that manages to retain an old-world charm while also being very family-friendly.

 Once you've had time to get checked in and settled, start your adventure with a guided family food tour.
-Porto has a very exciting food scene, which includes traditional foods like pastéis de nata (custard tart), sardinhas assadas (grilled sardines), and dishes containing bacalhau (dried, salted cod).
+Porto has a very exciting food scene, which includes traditional foods like pastéis de nata (custard tarts), sardinhas assadas (grilled sardines), and dishes containing bacalhau (dried, salted cod).
 You'll have a chance to try some of these local favorites, as well as other foods specific to Portugal.

 Day 2: Porto for Kids Tour, Visit the Harry Potter Library

-Colorful houses along Porto's riverfront
+Colorful houses line Porto's riverfront in Ribeira

-After your guided introduction to the city, you can continue this afternoon.
-Readers in the group will enjoy a visit to Livraria Lello, one of the oldest bookstores in Europe and thought to be the inspiration for the "Flourish and Blotts" bookstore in J.K.
-Rowling's "Harry Potter" series.
-See the richly decorated ceiling, the majestic winding staircase, and the Art Deco touches throughout.
+After your guided introduction to the city, you can continue to explore at your own pace.
+Readers in the group will enjoy a visit to Livraria Lello, one of the oldest bookstores in Europe (and thought to be the inspiration for the Flourish and Blotts bookstore in J.K.
+Rowling's Harry Potter series).
+See the richly decorated ceiling, the winding staircase, and the Art Deco touches throughout.
 Have lunch at a local restaurant, then head to Crystal Palace Gardens, located in downtown Porto and home to peacocks, ducks, and even roosters.
 There are easy paths for strollers, and plenty of shaded areas.

 Plan your trip to Portugal